Usta-Cagri/Chocolatey-App-Installer/README.md

 ---

 ## How to Use
-1. Run PowerShell as an administrator.
+1. Ensure that Chocolatey is installed on your system.
-2. Ensure that Chocolatey is installed on your system.
+2. Ensure that the "Chocolatey-App-Installer" folder is at the **Downloads** folder.
-3. Execute the script and select an option from the menu.
+3. Execute the **run.bat** and select an option from the menu.

 ---